dusterio/prettyhp/README.md

 It removes all original styling and ensures that all outputted code conforms to a consistent style.

+PrettyHP will try to comply with PSR as much as possible.

 Inspired by JavaScript's [prettier](https://github.com/prettier/prettier)

 ## But why?